Megahead666/Certificate-generated-by-workbook/README.md

 # Certificate-generated-by-workbook
-This is a code in python, that by workbook on excell do personalized certificates on png.
+This is a code in python, that by workbook on excel do personalized certificates on png.